PaddlePaddle/PaddleOCR/README.md

 ![](doc/imgs_results/16.png)
 ![](doc/imgs_results/22.jpg)

-<a name="通用中文OCR效果展示"></a>
+<a name="General Chinese OCR results"></a>
-## 通用中文OCR效果展示
+## General Chinese OCR results
 ![](doc/imgs_results/chinese_db_crnn_server/11.jpg)
 ![](doc/imgs_results/chinese_db_crnn_server/2.jpg)
 ![](doc/imgs_results/chinese_db_crnn_server/8.jpg)

 ## FAQ
-1. 预测报错：got an unexpected keyword argument 'gradient_clip'
+1. Prediction error：got an unexpected keyword argument 'gradient_clip'

     The installed paddle version is not correct.
-At present, this project only supports paddle1.7, which will be adapted to 1.8 in the near future.。
+At present, this project only supports paddle1.7, which will be adapted to 1.8 in the near future.

-2. 转换attention识别模型时报错：KeyError: 'predict'
+2. Error when using attention-based recognition model: KeyError: 'predict'

-    基于Attention损失的识别模型推理还在调试中。对于中文文本识别，建议优先选择基于CTC损失的识别模型，实践中也发现基于Attention损失的效果不如基于CTC损失的识别模型。
+    The inference of recognition model based on attention loss is still being debugged.
+For Chinese text recognition, it is recommended to choose the recognition model based on CTC loss first.
+In practice, it is also found that the recognition model based on attention loss is not as effective as the one based on CTC loss.

-3. 关于推理速度
+3. About inference speed

-    图片中的文字较多时，预测时间会增，可以使用--rec_batch_num设置更小预测batch num，默认值为30，可以改为10或其他数值。
+    When there are a lot of texts in the picture, the prediction time will increase.
+You can use `--rec_batch_num` to set a smaller prediction batch size.
+The default value is 30, which can be changed to 10 or other values.

-4. 服务部署与移动端部署
+4. Service deployment and mobile deployment

-    预计6月中下旬会先后发布基于Serving的服务部署方案和基于Paddle Lite的移动端部署方案，欢迎持续关注。
+    It is expected that the service deployment based on Serving and the mobile deployment based on Paddle Lite will be released successively in mid-to-late June.
+Stay tuned for more updates.

-5. 自研算法发布时间
+5. Release time of self-developed algorithm

-    自研算法SAST、SRN、End2End-PSL都将在6-7月陆续发布，敬请期待。
+    Baidu Self-developed algorithms such as SAST, SRN and end2end PSL will be released in June or July.
+Please be patient.

 ## Welcome to the PaddleOCR technical exchange group
-加微信：paddlehelp，备注OCR，小助手拉你进群～
+Add Wechat: paddlehelp, remark OCR, small assistant will pull you into the group ~

 ## References